Peter M. Wolf: Early biography

-Between 1965 and 1990, Wolf authored numerous studies and articles related to land use and open space planning for the Office of the Manhattan Borough President, the Department of Housing and Urban Development, Pan American World Airways, and private land owners across the US.
+Between 1965 and 1990, Wolf published studies and articles related to land use and open space planning for the Office of the Manhattan Borough President, the Department of Housing and Urban Development, Pan American World Airways, and private land owners across the US.
 His study, "Shaker Heritage Historic District," commissioned by the National Endowment for the Arts, the New York State Council on the Arts, the Shaker Central Trust Fund, and the Historical Society of the Town of Colonie, New York, was instrumental in saving the first Shaker settlement in America, a National Register of Historic Places property.
-In 1987, as the consultant to the Village of East Hampton, New York, he rewrote the East Hampton Village Residential Zoning Ordinance and, in 2002, he served as senior advisor to the Town of East Hampton Comprehensive Plan.
+In 1987, as the consultant to the Village of East Hampton, New York, he rewrote the East Hampton Village Residential Zoning Ordinance and, in 2002, he was senior advisor to the Town of East Hampton Comprehensive Plan.

-Between 1970 and 2007, as owner of Peter Wolf Associates, Wolf represented private land owners, institutions, corporations, and communities in land use studies and land investment management projects.

 Recent biography

-Between 2008 and 2015, Peter Wolf Associates served as an investment manager on behalf of individuals, trusts, pension plans, and estates.

-In 2010, Wolf founded and served as the chairman of the Thomas Moran Trust, a nonprofit dedicated to the restoration of the Thomas Moran House, the studio house and gardens of painter Thomas Moran and printmaker Mary Nimmo Moran, a National Historic Property.
-In 2012, he was appointed to the Advisory Committee of the Quiet Skies Coalition, a group that seeks to preserve the well-being of communities on the easternmost reaches of Long Island suffering from noise pollution created by increasing air traffic.
+In 2010, Wolf founded and became chairman of the Thomas Moran Trust, a nonprofit organization aiming to restore the Thomas Moran House, the studio house and gardens of painter Thomas Moran and printmaker Mary Nimmo Moran, a National Historic Property.

-Wolf’s biography The Sugar King: Leon Godchaux, published in 2022, attracted advance praise from distinguished authors and journalists such as Walter Isaacson, Henry Louis Gates Jr., Nicholas B. Lemann, Richard Campanella and Lawrence N. Powell.
-It unearths the astonishing rise of a forgotten penniless, illiterate Jewish thirteen year old emigrant from France who becomes one of the most remarkable and famous men in the nineteenth century in Louisiana, all while remaining illiterate.
-His career is twined with the achievements of two Black men.

 Wolf's memoir, My New Orleans, Gone Away, was published by Delphinium Books in 2013.
-The book, which reached the New York Times e-book best seller list in 2016, celebrates New Orleans and explores the issue of growing up as a Jew in the South.
+The book, which reached the New York Times e-book best seller list in 2016, celebrates New Orleans and explores growing up as a Jew in the South.